-- auto mechanics
+- Auto Mechanics

-- business management
+- Business Management

 - Coding

-- culinary
+- Culinary

-- construction industries
+- Construction Industries

 - Emergency Communications Nurse System

 - Interventional Pulmonary Procedures

-- Mental health
+- Mental Health

 - Nursing (CNA, LVN, RN)

 - Paramedic school on a shift calendar

 - Telehealth opportunities

-- welding
+- Welding

 Provide any additional comments you have on the quality, effectiveness, and other characteristics of instructional/technical programs at Crafton Hills College.
 (One comment per line.)

 One response was received and it is listed below.

-one response was received and it is listed below.